JakobPer/wpcg-py/Readme.md

 # Development

-If you want to contribute to the project, you can use PyCharm as an IDE.
+If you want to contribute to the project, you can use VSCode or PyCharm as an IDE.
 The project files are checked in.